What is a survey timer or a timed survey?

 - Lesser dropout rates: The respondents have to complete the survey as soon as the timer starts ticking.
 They cannot leave it and walk away from their desks.
 If they leave the survey in mid, the timer will run out and the survey will be over.
 If the survey is not complete, they will not be eligible for any incentives.
 Hence, timed surveys reduce dropout rates.

-- Higher completion rate: With a timer that shows up during the survey, the respondent is well-aware of the time he/she has to complete a survey.
+- Higher completion rate: With an online timer at the top of questionnaire, the respondents are well-aware of the time limit.
 When the respondents know that they don’t have enough time to complete, they will hurry to answer all the questions.
 This helps in increasing the number of completed responses.

 - Better quality responses: Answering a survey under a given time frame actually increases the quality of responses in terms of capturing the first thing that comes to the respondent’s mind.